BioinformaticsSTU/TGStools/README.md

 - **extract_lncRNA_gtf**       : A tool that extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
 - **tiss_specific**       : A tool that extract cancer-specific lncRNA information of GTF format.
 - **staAS**        : calculate the proportion of each alternative splicing event in different samples and create graphs.
-- **calScoreD**     : calculate score_D of each gene.
+- **calScoreD**     : calculate score_D(its formula can be seen below) of each gene.
-- **GOenrich**     : select top genes and make GO enrichment analysis.
+- **GOenrich**     : select top genes and do GO enrichment analysis.

 ----------------------------
 ## geneDisplay
 ----------------------------

-input GTF files, gene id and trans_quant files(quantity of transcripts) to get the macroscopic image which display the transcripts expression of queried gene.
-Similar to UCSC's gene query, users can choose to input multiple epigenetic data in the same folder, and make statistical drawings of the transcripts and epigenetic data under the gene.
+By providing GTF files, gene id and trans_quant files(quantity of transcripts) to get the macroscopic image which display the transcripts expression of queried gene.
+Similar to UCSC's gene query, users could provide multiple epigenetic data in the same folder, and transcripts and epigenetic data will be drawn under the gene.

 ### Input files